bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-In the first ungraded lab of this lesson, you learned how to add an image from the assets folder that had already been added to the SRC folder.
+<p>In the first ungraded lab of this lesson, you learned how to add an image from the assets folder that had already been added to the SRC folder.
 What's more, you also learned more about using audio and video assets in an app.
-Here you learned how to find suitable React packages to use when working with audio and video files.
+Here you learned how to find suitable React packages to use when working with audio and video files.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s18-j.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->